 I found that it is easiest to stitch down when you tuck the sides neatly like this.

 Now you are ready to insert the elastic or ribbon and stitch them into place.
 While 1/4″ (.6mm) elastic is probably the better and more durable choice for adults, it’s just too wide for children.
-1/8″ wide elastic is definitely the way to go.
-For medium child size masks cut the elastic to 6 1/2″ (16.5 cm) or measure around the ear with a piece of string to determine the best fit.
+1/8″ wide elastic is the better choice for kids masks.
+For a medium child-size mask, cut the elastic to 6 1/2″ (16.5 cm) or measure around the ear with a piece of string to determine the best fit.

 The elastic should fit without pulling the child’s ear in any way.